Some instructions in the Bible are long and detailed. Others are remarkably short yet carry enormous spiritual weight.

 The Connection Between Love and Spiritual Growth

-Doing everything in love is not just about outward behavior—it shapes inner transformation.
+Doing everything in love is not just about outward behaviour—it shapes inner transformation.

 Love as Evidence of Maturity